Self-catering letting options

 Assured shorthold tenancy

 Another form of assured tenancy that many landlords prefer to use, is an assured shorthold tenancy.
 This allows you to seek possession even when there is no specific grounds for you to do so.
 However, this would mean that the tenant has the right to stay in the property on this basis for a minimum of six months (even if you have agreed a fixed term for less) or the length of the fixed term, whichever is the longer.

 There are no special procedures for setting up a shorthold tenancy, but you must give two months' written notice to seek repossession.
 If the notice period expires and the tenant doesn't leave, you must still recover possession through the Courts.
 However, for recovering possession on a 'no-ground' assured shorthold basis, you can use the Accelerated Possession Procedure, which can be quicker and cheaper than a full court hearing.

 Alternatively, you can set up a fixed-term out-of-season assured shorthold tenancy, by prior notice to the tenant, as for a full assured tenancy.

-- Note: remember that planning restrictions may have been imposed on you as a condition of permission being granted for the property's use as a holiday let that prevent the property being used as a residential property.
+Note: remember that planning restrictions may have been imposed on you as a condition of permission being granted for the property's use as a holiday let that prevent the property being used as a residential property.